tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Spells cast through this implement work as normal, but their effects look more impressive to others.
 Cast one of your daily spells or recharge spells.
 If you miss any target with the spell, this power recharges during your next full heal-up.

 **Quirk:** Uses magic needlessly.

 ---

+#### Totem of Fecundity

+1/Day

+When you cast a summoning spell, you also summon some goblin mooks (or other lowly creatures that fit your character’s flavor) as if you had cast the necromancer spell [summon undead](../Classes/Necromancer.md#summon-undead-1st-level) as a 1st level spell (champion: 5th level; epic: 9th level), except you summon 1 fewer mook (so 1d3) and the mooks are humanoid goblins (or whatever) instead of undead.

+**Quirk:** Maternal monster.

+---

+#### Totem of Rage

+_Recharge 16+:_ When the escalation die is 3+ and an ally makes a melee attack on their turn, make a melee basic attack.

+**Quirk:** Goes along with the group.

+---